 Start Building Your HR KPI Dashboard

 Now that you have established your HR goals for the year and the KPIs and metrics you plan to use to track your progress, you can start creating your KPI dashboards.
 To make your dashboards effective and useful for your role and department, we have a few tips to share on building your dashboards.
-We’ve included 10 best practices and some advice on business intelligence solutions designed for Microsoft Dynamics that will help you get started quickly.
+We’ve included 10 best practices and some advice on business intelligence solutions designed for your Financial Software system that will help you get started quickly.